MohammadYAmmar/entry-to-mechanical-design-3D-design-and-printing/Redesign of the joints of the hand/README.md

-# Introduction to mechanical design
+# Redesign of the joints of the hand

 Redesigning the arm is one of the tasks when I train at the Smart Methods Company

 In this task I was my second mechanical design experiment, After that I liked Meshmixer